paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 <img src="Health-Manager.png" width="75%" alt="A health manager ready for deployment">

-* Managers are so decoupled that we need to tell our game that they exist.
-Create  game object from the ***GameObject/Create Managers*** menu and drag a reference to your manager into it.
-This only need be done in your opening scene.
+* Decoupled Managers need to tell our game that they exist.
+Create a game object from the ***GameObject/Create Managers*** menu and drag a reference to your manager into it.
+It only needs to be done in your opening scene.

 <img src="Health-Managers-GameObject.png" width="75%" alt="Inspector view of health manager">